 You are charging your customers for your expertise in the use of photo editing software.
 Most of your services will be flat rate and may include scanning images onto disc, retouching each picture, transferring video to new file format, printing to create a new keepsake, and production of slideshows saved on disc or jump drive.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your photo restoration service is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your photo restoration service is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements